ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 toc: true
 ---

-Hosting Git repositories on a server allows you to keep track of and store files used in your projects, even those files that contain sensitive data.
-You can use a hosting service like GitHub to manage your repos.
-However, you should not use such services for repos that contain sensitive information.
-For repos that store sensitive data, use a Git server hosted by a trusted party.
-This post shows how to set up a lightweight Git server on your FreeNAS appliance.
+Learn how to host a lightweight Git server on your FreeNAS server.
+Host the repositories that contain critical business data on your own infrastructure.

+A centralized Git server provides multiple benefits, which we explain in the [version control system][2] section of our architecture for a self-hosted business guide.

+You can use a hosting service, such as GitHub, to manage your repositories.
+However, if you're concerned about who has access to your critical business data, you should not use such services.
+Instead, you can host the Git server on your own FreeNAS server yourself.

 ## Creating an iocage jail

-FreeNAS uses [iocage][1] to create independent environments isolated from the operating system.
-Such environments are called jails.
+FreeNAS uses the [iocage][1]{: target="external"} container manager to create independent environments isolated from the operating system.
+Such environments are called _jails_.
 This post uses a jail to host the Git server.

 The following steps show how to create an iocage jail and configure an user for git operations.
 Run the following procedure from a session in your FreeNAS